jbc-cp/csc202-assignments/projects/4/ass4.md

 def hash_keys(ht: HashTable) -> List[str]:
   pass

-# given a list of stop words and a list of strings representing lines of
+# given a hash table of stop words and a list of strings representing lines of
 # a text, return a hash table
 def make_concordance(stop_words: HashTable, text: List[str]) -> HashTable:
   pass